raymondseah/udemydotnet/README.md

 `dotnet sln add Core`
 `dotnet sln add Infrastructure`

-go into API folder and add reference to the create Intrastructure Folder
+go into API folder and create reference to the createed Intrastructure Folder cd into the Infrastructure and do the same reference to the created Core

 `cd API`
 `dotnet add reference ../Infrastructure`

-cd into the Infrastructure and do the same reference to Core

 `dotnet add reference ../Core`

 cd .. run restore